+TABLE 2

+Maximum Engine Hp Construction or Relocation Date Emission Standards is G/hp-hr

+NOx СО VOC

-TABLE 2 Maximum Engine Hp Construction or Relocation Date Emission Standards is G/hp-hr NOx со voc < 100 Hp Any NA NA NA ≥100 Hp and < 500 Hp On or after January 1, 2008 On or after January 1, 2011 2.0 1.0 4.0 2.0 1.0 0.7 ≥500 Hp On or after July 1, 2007 On or after July 1, 2010 2.0 1.0 4.0 2.0 1.0 0.7
+< 100 Hp Any NA NA NA

+≥100 Hp On or after January 1, 2008 2.0 4.0 1.0

+and < 500 Hp On or after January 1, 2011 1.0 2.0 0.7

+≥500 Hp On or after July 1, 2007 2.0 4.0 1.0

+On or after July 1, 2010 1.0 2.0 0.7

 - XVII.E.3.
 Existing Natural Gas Fired Reciprocating Internal Combustion Engines - XVII.E.3.a.
-(Regional Haze SIP) Rich Burn Reciprocating Internal Combustion Engines - XVII.E.3.a.(i) Except as provided in Sections XVII.3.1.(i)(b) and (c) and XVII.E.3.a.(ii), all rich burn reciprocating internal combustion engines with a manufacturer's name plate design rate greater than 500 horsepower, constructed or modified before February 1, 2009 shall install and operate both a non-selective catalytic reduction system and an air fuel controller by July 1, 2010.
-A rich burn reciprocating internal combustion engine is one with a normal exhaust oxygen concentration of less than 2% by volume. - XVII.E.3.a.(i)(a) All control equipment required by this Section XVII.E.3.a. shall be operated and maintained pursuant to manufacturer specifications or equivalent to the extent practicable, and consistent with technological limitations and good engineering and maintenance practices.
-The owner or operator shall keep manufacturer specifications or equivalent on file. - XVII.E.3.a.(i)(b) Internal combustion engines that are subject to an emissions control requirement in a federal maximum achievable control technology ("MACT") standard under 40 CFR Part 63, a Best Available Control Technology ("BACT") limit, or a New Source Performance Standard under 40 CFR Part 60 are not subject to this Section XVII.E.3.a. - XVII.E.3.a.(i)(c) The requirements of this Section XVII.E.3.a. shall not apply to any engine having actual uncontrolled emissions below permitting thresholds listed in Regulation Number 3, Part B.
+(Regional Haze SIP) Rich Burn Reciprocating Internal Combustion Engines - XVII.E.3.a.(i) Except as provided in Sections XVII.E.3.a.(i)(B) and (C) and XVII.E.3.a.(ii), all rich burn reciprocating internal combustion engines with a manufacturer's name plate design rate greater than 500 horsepower, constructed or modified before February 1, 2009 shall install and operate both a non-selective catalytic reduction system and an air fuel controller by July 1, 2010.
+A rich burn reciprocating internal combustion engine is one with a normal exhaust oxygen concentration of less than 2% by volume. - XVII.E.3.a.(i)(A) All control equipment required by this Section XVII.E.3.a. shall be operated and maintained pursuant to manufacturer specifications or equivalent to the extent practicable, and consistent with technological limitations and good engineering and maintenance practices.
+The owner or operator shall keep manufacturer specifications or equivalent on file. - XVII.E.3.a.(i)(B) Internal combustion engines that are subject to an emissions control requirement in a federal maximum achievable control technology ("MACT") standard under 40 CFR Part 63, a Best Available Control Technology ("BACT") limit, or a New Source Performance Standard under 40 CFR Part 60 are not subject to this Section XVII.E.3.a. - XVII.E.3.a.(i)(C) The requirements of this Section XVII.E.3.a. do not apply to any engine having actual uncontrolled emissions below permitting thresholds listed in Regulation Number 3, Part B.